robertojguerra/Hackintoshing_Thinkpad_Yoga260/README.md

     Create MacOS Sonoma USB installer
     Download this repository as ZIP, or git
-    Copy the "Elitedesk 800 G1 Monterey EFI/EFI" folder to the USB's EFI partition Boot from the USB
+    Copy the "Yoga 260 Sonoma EFI/EFI" folder to the USB's EFI partition Boot from the USB